section-engineering-education/engineering-education/content/articles/building-qr-code-authentication-system/index.md

 To follow along with this tutorial:
 - You should have a basic understanding of [Python](https://www.python.org/) and its related concepts.
 - You should know about [computer vision](https://en.wikipedia.org/wiki/Computer_vision) and the [OpenCV](https://en.wikipedia.org/wiki/OpenCV) library.
-- You should know how to use [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows), or any other IDE for working with Python.
+- You should know how to use [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) or any other IDE for working with Python.

 ### Introduction
-The **Quick Response Code** (QR Code) is a type of two-dimensional barcode mainly used for keeping track of items and stores data in pixel form.
+The **Quick Response Code** (QR Code) is a type of two-dimensional barcode mainly used for keeping track of items and storing data in pixel form.
 This data can be decoded to expose the encoded information.
-It efficiently encodes a large amount of data such as numbers, letters, and characters and can be read much faster in both horizontal and vertical positions than existing methods.This makes them more widely used than the conventional bar codes, since the barcodes store limited data and can only be scanned horizontally.
+It efficiently encodes a large amount of data such as numbers, letters, and characters and can be read much faster in both horizontal and vertical positions than existing methods.
+This makes them more widely used than the conventional bar codes since the barcodes store limited data and can only be scanned horizontally.
 Quick Response codes consist of various regions that have specific importance.
 - Finder Pattern: This pattern is found in the symbol's upper left, upper right, and lower left corners.
 They are easily detected in all directions and ease the location and identification of the QR Code size, position, and inclination.
 - Alignment Pattern: It comprises a single central module, light (3x3), and dark (5x5) modules, and acts as a correction pattern that corrects the distorted QR Code.